+It’s only been 5 months as new parents and their availability on social media has dropped considerably.
 When I met them a few weeks back, I asked my friend how she is enjoying this new phase of life.
 “I’m very happy, but massively stressed.
 I feel like I haven’t been able to sleep for ages or take a bath in peace, but most of all I think I’m starting to hate Hiten (her husband),” she replied.

 Even though she sounded pissed with her husband and noticeably strained with the new load of responsibilities, I knew for a fact that what she was experiencing happens to every couple after having a baby.

 A leap from two to three, going through the magic of creating a life together is exciting and all sorts of wonderful, but it also means the new parent has to go through a relationship breakdown.
 It’s definitely worrisome, but every couple goes through this, and the reasons are mostly non-exclusive.

 - Instead of focusing on romance, couples strive hard to become efficient.
-This means they focus on being the best provider and nurturer for the child, instead of being partners.
+This means they focus on being the best provider and nurturer for the child, instead of being partners

-- Maintaining a marriage needs time and energy, exactly the two things every new parent has the most shortage of.
+- Maintaining a marriage needs time and energy, exactly the two things every new parent has the most shortage of

-- Sleep deprivation, raging financial pressure, crazy hormones, no quality time together and no time for sex – all lead to the relationship breakdown.
+- Sleep deprivation, raging financial pressure, crazy hormones, no quality time together and no time for sex – all lead to the relationship breakdown

 But you must remember, not every change is a bad thing.
 All you need is to give it the time to sink in.
 So instead of thinking of killing each other, you and your spouse need to address the most critical problems couples face in their life after a baby and program yourselves to focus on the solutions.